- Dates: June 30 - July 4, 2021

 - Language: English

-- Academic coordination: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), Tim Power (Rutgers University)
+- Academic Coordination: Gregory Nagy (Harvard/CHS), Lucia Athanassaki (University of Crete/CHS), and Tim Power (Rutgers University)

 About the conference